Friends: North Minneapolis homicide victim slain while celebrating birthday

 Others questioned how violence could have broken out on what should have been a joyous occasion.

-In the week before his death, Culberson, who went by "Pede Cracc," filled his Facebook page with photos of himself in different poses, with captions counting down the days until his birthday.
+In the week before his death, Culberson filled his Facebook page with photos of himself in different poses, with captions counting down the days until his birthday.